Explaining 650 GeV and 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I

 \section{Explaining the anomalies}

 In this section, we present our numerical analysis to investigate whether the 2HDM-I can simultaneously account for the excesses observed at $650$ GeV and $95$ GeV.
 The model file was generated using the \texttt{SARAH} package \cite{Staub_2015}, while the spectrum generator \texttt{SPheno} \cite{Porod_2003} was employed to compute the cross sections and BRs.
-Monte Carlo (MC) samples were generated within the parameter ranges specified in Table~\ref{tab:scanrange} and subsequently subjected to both theoretical consistency checks and experimental constraints using the \texttt{HiggsTools} package.
+Monte Carlo (MC) samples were generated within the parameter ranges specified in Table~\ref{tab:scanrange} and subsequently tested against the algebraic inequalities corresponding to vacuum stability, perturbative unitarity, and perturbativity using a python based implementation and experimental constraints using the \texttt{HiggsTools} package.
 The generated points were further tested against the most recent CMS upper limits on the cross section for the process $pp\to Y(\to\tau^+\tau^-)H(\to\gamma\gamma)$ \cite{CMS:2025tqi} and these were found not constraining the relevant regions of 2HDM-I parameter space.
 In fact, bearing in mind \cite{CMS:2025qit} alongside \cite{CMS:2025tqi}, the following production and decay patterns were also tested: $pp\to H(\to b\bar b)Y(\to\gamma\gamma)$ and $pp\to H(\to\tau^+\tau^-)Y(\to\gamma\gamma)$.
 However, since in our case $Y\equiv Z,$\footnote{And the 2HDM-I used here is CP-conserving, so that the decay $A\to Hh$ is not possible.} the (non-resonant) transition $Z^*\to\gamma\gamma $ is highly suppressed in view of the Landau-Yang theorem \cite{Landau:1948kw,Yang:1950rg} (see also \cite{Moretti:2014rka}), the corresponding experimental limits are inconsequential for our theoretical scenario.

 We thus work within the inverted mass hierarchy scenario of the 2HDM-I, where $H$ corresponds to the SM-like Higgs boson (with a mass of exactly 125 GeV) and the lighter CP-even state $h$ lies in the range $93$–$97$ GeV.
 This lighter state is responsible for the excesses observed near $95$ GeV in the $\gamma\gamma$, $\tau^+\tau^-$ and $b\bar{b}$ channels.
 At the same time, the CP-odd scalar $A$ is taken in the range $625$–$665$ GeV, decaying predominantly through $A \rightarrow HZ$, followed by $H \rightarrow \gamma \gamma$ (as computed by {\tt SPheno}) and $Z \rightarrow b \bar{b}$ (${\rm BR}=0.15$).
 The BR of the diphoton channel lies in the range $0.0024$–$0.0035$, as we relax the alignment limit and vary $\sin(\beta-\alpha)$ during parameter sampling.
 Hence, this decay chain provides a natural explanation for the anomaly reported around $650$ GeV.